Inbreeding depression: Polyploidy

 Many angiosperms (flowering plants) can self-fertilise for several generations and suffer little from inbreeding depression.
 This is very useful for species which disperse widely and can therefore find themselves growing in a novel environment with no conspecifics present.
 Polyploidy (having more than two paired sets of each chromosome), which is prevalent in angiosperms, ferns and a select few animal taxa, accounts for this.
 By having several copies of a chromosome, as opposed to two, homozygosity is less likely to occur in inbred offspring.
 This means that recessive deleterious alleles are not expressed as frequently as with many copies of a chromosome; it is more likely that at least one will contain a functional allele.

 Selection for heterozygosity

+In isolated populations, loss of genetic diversity can lead to reduced fitness but sometimes natural selection favors individuals with more genetic variation.
 Selection for heterozygosity is rare, as lost loci undergo purifying selection for homozygous loci.
 Inbreeding depression has also been found to occur more gradually than predicted in some wild populations, such as in the highly inbred population of Scandinavian wolves.
 This appears to be due to a selection pressure for more heterozygous individuals, which generally are in better condition and so are more likely to become one of the few animals to breed and produce offspring.

+This means even in smaller inbred populations, individuals with greater genetic diversity can have a survival advantage.